Understanding Self & Others

 Leader: Mark Evans

-The workshop will be a psychoeducational, skill based group that will focus on helping students with general anxiety symptoms, such as racing thoughts, feeling overwhelmed, stomach problems, insomnia, and panic symptoms.
+The workshop will be a skill based group that will focus on helping students develop strategies for overcoming anxiety symptoms and related problems such as excessive worry, feeling overwhelmed, insomnia, perfectionism, and excessive self-criticism.
 Each session will build on the previous one, so a four week commitment to attend the series is required.
 If interested in attending the four week group, please email Mark Evans, Ph.D., at firstname.lastname@example.org, expressing your interest.
+You do not have to enter a group screen or brief phone assessment if you are interested in this group.

 Leader: Jenny Morlok